carpincho/bootstrap_header/README.md

-bootstrap_header
+Bootstrap Navbar (example)
 ================

-trying some stuff with twitter bootstrap
+Trying some stuff with twitter bootstrap.